Audience menu for:

 The methodology of internal controls includes the following: Project Director Trevor Jackson confers with the Grants Department to review the planning document for COVID-19 related expenses and, upon his approval, information is submitted to the Finance Department for drawdowns.
 If the funds are used for reimbursements, original accounts are cited for the Finance Department to make corrected journal entries.

 HCC financial management systems and internal controls meet the requirements set out in “Part 200 Uniform Requirements” (2.C.FR.
 Part 2800) to ensure that HCC meets the objectives of the grant.
 The President’s Cabinet, in collaboration with the Grants Office and Accounting and Finance, review College procedures and DOE regulations and guidance to ensure the following: (a) Effectiveness and efficiency of operations; (b) Reliability of reporting for internal and external use; and (c) compliance with applicable laws and regulations.

-Harford Community College’s CARES Act Institutional Portion is proportionate to the Student Emergency Funds ($555,500) as the Institutional Portion drawdowns have not exceeded funds that have been allocated to HCC students as of June 30, 2020.
+Harford Community College’s CARES Act Institutional Portion is proportionate to the Student Emergency Funds ($790,500.00, actual cost drawdown) as the Institutional Portion drawdowns have not exceeded funds that have been allocated to HCC students as of September 30, 2020.

 Join the conversation

 on social media:

 Online | 443-412-2272

 All rights reserved.